ai-cfia/dev-rel-docs/adr/018-document-processing.eng-ca.md

-## ADR-XXX : Document Processing Tool.
+## ADR-018 : Document Processing Tool

 ## Executive Summary

 The Canadian Food Inspection Agency (CFIA) has chosen the Document Intelligence platform for the development of the FertiScan application.
 This platform offers OCR (Optical Character Recognition) and models capable of accurately extracting text from images and classify it.

 ## Context

 FertiScan, developed by the CFIA AI Lab, aims to streamline the inspection process for fertilization labels.
 Inspectors capture images of these labels, and the application automatically populates the inspection form.
 To achieve this, the system must accurately read and interpret the information displayed on the packaging.

 The existing tools within the CFIA Lab—such as Gemini, GPT-4, and Llama—can partially understand image content.
 However, they occasionally “hallucinate” information, generating text that isn’t actually present in the image.
 This poses a risk of erroneous answers in the form.

 Moreover, traditional language models (LLMs) struggle to grasp the context of specific text snippets.
 For instance, when presented with an image of a fertilizer package, GPT-4 might identify the text but misclassify it (e.g., labeling an address as a name).

 To address these challenges, we explored OCR (Optical Character Recognition) solutions.
 Our priorities were as follows:

 1. **Seamless Integration**: The chosen solution should seamlessly integrate with our cloud infrastructure—either executing on the inspector’s device or hosted on Azure.

 2. **Open Source**: Ideally, the solution should align with the Government of Canada’s Digital Standards, advocating for open standards and solutions.

 3. **Accuracy**: Accurate recognition and extraction of label text are essential to provide reliable information to users.

 ## Decision

 The AI Lab has chosen Document Intelligence as the document processing platform for FertiScan.
 Here’s why:

 1. **Layout Processor**: Document Intelligence excels at identifying tables, figures, headings, sections, and titles.
 This feature streamlines the model’s ability to answer questions about label content or further classify it.

 2. **Azure Integration**: Document Intelligence seamlessly integrates with our existing Azure infrastructure, ensuring a smooth workflow.

 On the other hand, we explored Tesseract, an open-source solution.
 While its local execution without an internet connection is appealing, its speed and accuracy fall short.
 Tesseract often misses text that other solutions successfully recognize, and it lags significantly behind them.

 In summary, Document Intelligence combines accuracy, layout analysis, and Azure compatibility, making it the optimal choice for FertiScan.

 ## Alternatives Considered